Hand Physical Therapists

 Physical Therapy Treatments for Your Hand

 Physical therapy for hands in Brooklyn NYC may last for months.
 Usually, you have a set number of sessions to bring back maximum mobility to your hand.
 The rehabilitation period may be frustrating as you work to increase your strength and range of motion.
-But stick with it for the best results.Some treatments that your physical therapist may suggest include:
+But stick with it for the best results.Some treatments that your best Brooklyn hand therapist may suggest include:

 - Manual Therapy.
 This therapy involves a hands-on approach, meaning your therapist performs massage on strategic pressure points on the muscles and the soft connective tissues.
 Looser muscles, ligaments and tendons lead to a greater range of motion.